 Remember the first trick I spoke about?
 Yeah, reading one book twice is just like reading two books.
 So, the more you read, the faster you get!
 Yay, two tips in one!

-Rereading also helps with comprehension because since you already know whats going to happen you can pay attention to things you didn’t notice the first time around.
-You might pick up on foreshadowing, or appreciate a clever sentence, or learn a new word you brushed by the first time.
+Rereading also helps with comprehension because since you already know what’s going to happen, you can pay attention to things you didn’t notice the first time around.
+You might pick up on foreshadowing, or appreciate a clever sentence, or learn an unfamiliar word you brushed by the first time.

 Rereading allows you to comprehend the book more than you could have the first time.
 It’s like when you watch a movie for the second time and you think hey, I never noticed that before.
 Yup, the same thing happens in books too.

-Annotating will help you learn more about the book and the author and you may find you have a stronger opinion of the book once you are finished.
-I try and do this with every book I read.
-If it is an online version this is really simple because you can just highlight and add a comment.
+Annotating will help you learn more about the book and the author, and you may find you have a stronger opinion of the book once you are finished.
+I try to do this with every book I read.
+If it is an online version, this is really simple because you can just highlight and add a comment.

-If it is a physical book you can keep a notebook or write in the book like I do (you probably won’t like hearing that I do that).
-How you annotate is completely up to you!
+If it is a physical book, you can keep a notebook or write in the book like I do (you probably won’t like hearing that I do that).
+How you decide to annotate is completely up to you!